-- Ghostship Bar & Grill – in the Smugglers Cove Beach Resort.
-Elegant décor, modern cuisine with a Polynesian flavour.
+- Ghostship Bar & Grill – In the Smugglers Cove Beach Resort.
+Elegant décor and modern cuisine with a Polynesian flavor.
 Ideal for brunch.
-Also, seafood platters, curries and Chinese food.
+Also, seafood platters, curries, and Chinese food.
 Children’s menu available.
-1-minute walk.

-- Travellers Beach Café – in a backpacker lodge, 100m up the end of the street.
-Vast menu, convivial setting, scrumptious food and great value.
-2-minute walk.
+- Travellers Beach Café – In a backpacker lodge, 100m up the end of the street.
+Huge menu, convivial setting, scrumptious food, and great value.

-- Bitu Café – attached to the above café.
-Sandwiches, shakes and, sometimes, shortages of ingredients.
+- Bitu Café – Attached to the above café.
+Sandwiches and shakes.

-- Awesome Grill – friendly, alfresco and indoors for burgers, pastas and salads.
+- Awesome Grill – Friendly, alfresco and indoors for burgers, pastas and salads.
 Bring your own booze.
 At the crossroads to the beach, about 500m away.
-4-minute walk.

-- Grace Kitchen – in the shopping centre opposite the Awesome Grill.
-It’s all Korean, so there’s plenty of noodles, rice and dumplings.
+- Grace Kitchen – Shares the premises with Awesome Grill.
+It’s all Korean, so there’s plenty of noodles, rice, and dumplings.

-- Market or Grocery: A ‘superette’ in a tiny shopping centre opposite the Awesome Grill offers a reasonable supply of life’s necessities.
+- A ‘superette’ in a tiny shopping center opposite the Awesome Grill offers a reasonable supply of life’s necessities.